PaulB99/FizzBuzz/README.md

 # FizzBuzz
-FizzBuzz implementations in various languages
+FizzBuzz implementations in various languages that I have a basic proficiency in
 * Java
 * Python
 * Haskell